slak44/ckompiler/README.md

 JUnit tests can be found in the `slak.test` package, in `src/test/kotlin`.

-Also see what was chosen for some
+Also, see what was chosen for some
 [implementation defined/undefined behaviours][impl_defs].

 ## The CLI